YunoHost/doc/boot_and_graphical_install.md

 * Select your language, your location and your keyboard layout

-* If a partition screen appears, confirm.
+* If a partitionning screen appears, confirm.

     <div class="alert alert-danger"><b>Caution:</b> This will totally erase the data on your hard drive</div>